Stolen Limo Party Bus Slams Into Car in Chase North of LA

 The pursuit, which began around 11:30 a.m., was on the 5 Freeway in the San Fernando Valley at midday.
 The driver of the black bus continued north onto the 14 Freeway.

-The bus slammed into the rear end of a car on Highway 138 in the Acton area.
-There were not immediately reports of injuries.
+The bus slammed into the rear end of a car on Pearblossom Highway in the Acton area.
+The bus slowly drifted into oncoming traffic before rolling to a stop.

 Steam appeared to be coming from the front of the bus following the crash.
 The driver was taken into custody.